Are you frying your wiring?

 “Whatever you resist you become.
 If you resist anger, you are always angry.
 If you resist sadness, you are always sad.
 If you resist suffering, you are always suffering.
 If you resist confusion, you are always confused.
 We think that we resist certain states because they are there, but actually they are there because we resist them.” – Adyashanti

-“Change is never painful, only the resistance to change is painful.” – Gautama Buddha
+“Change is never painful, it’s the resistance to change that is painful.” – Gautama Buddha

-In the conversation about letting go of resistance and softening into surrender, the question about taking action is often not addressed clearly enough though, and the question might sound something like this: “Does surrender mean that I never take action?
+The conversation about letting go of resistance and softening into surrender always leaves the question about action: “Does surrender mean that I never take action?

 Surrender becomes available to us once we realize that our latest set of actions have been mostly unhelpful.
 That in our resistance to reality we’ve been doing nothing but splashing up a storm in our pond, and that the only route back to clarity is to take a step back and for the moment do nothing but wait for the water to settle.
-Surrender doesn’t mean the absence of action but it does mean the absence of splashing, and being committed to only act when it’s clear where to place the next step.
+Surrender doesn’t mean the absence of action but it does mean the absence of splashing, and being committed to only act once we’ve returned to calm clarity.

 “Accept the present moment as if you had chosen it.
 Accept, then act.” – Eckhart Tolle